AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 6. The `homemenu.cia` file is saved to `SDCARD:/gm9/out`.
 Copy that file to a safe place in your computer.

-## Installing a custom Home Menu title
+## Installing the custom Home Menu title

 <p class="note">
 Make sure you have a backed up <code>homemenu.cia</code> file before proceeding.